jacknam/emailserver/README.md

  - "8083:8083" POSTFIXADMIN - Optional
  - "8084:8084" PHPMYADMIN - Optional

-For the the Hardware/mailserver license rule, the following is his License including his copyright notice.
+For the Hardware/mailserver license rule, the following is his License including his copyright notice.
 ------------------------------------------------------------------------------
 The MIT License (MIT)